^

 Thus, memantine hydrochloride, possessing neuroprotective properties, entered clinical practice as a drug capable of improving the condition of patients with cognitive impairment.

-The aim of the study was to study the effectiveness of the memantine hydrochloride preparation in patients with cognitive impairment that developed after an acute cerebrovascular accident (2-3 months after the ONMC) and after an ischemic or hemorrhagic stroke (1-2 years after the ONMC).
+The aim of the work is to study the effectiveness of the drug memantine hydrochloride in patients with cognitive impairment that developed after acute cerebrovascular accident (2-3 months after stroke) and after ischemic or hemorrhagic stroke (1-2 years after stroke).

-The tolerability, effectiveness and safety of the course therapy of memantine hydrochloride ("Mema", Actavis) was studied according to the scheme: 5 mg only in the morning for 5 days, then 5 mg 2 times a day for 3 months in patients with ONMI and in patients who underwent ischemic or hemorrhagic stroke in an anamnesis with the presence of cognitive impairment.
+The tolerability, efficacy and safety of a course of therapy with memantine hydrochloride (Mema, Actavis) were studied according to the following regimen: 5 mg only in the morning for 5 days, then 5 mg 2 times a day for 3 months in patients with acute cerebrovascular accident and in patients with a history of ischemic or hemorrhagic stroke with cognitive impairment.

-The study included 60 people between the ages of 47 and 78 who had an acute cerebral event, in the background of which they had various cognitive disorders.
-Patients were divided into 2 groups: the main group (n = 30) received memantine hydrochloride according to the scheme against baseline therapy; Control group (n = 30) received basic therapy (metabolic, decongestant).
+The study included 60 people aged 47 to 78 years who had any acute cerebral event, against the background of which they had various cognitive disorders.
+Patients were divided into 2 groups: the main group (n = 30) received memantine hydrochloride according to the scheme against the background of basic therapy; the control group (n = 30) received basic therapy (metabolic, anti-edematous).

-Neuropsychological testing was aimed at identifying such cognitive disorders as memory impairment, attention, concentration, mental performance, psychomotor functions.
-Objective assessment of cognitive impairment was performed using a set of neuropsychological tests.
-Mental state was determined by MMSE (mini-study of mental state), according to the test of 10 words, Isaac's test, 3A33O-ZCT test at the beginning of therapy, 1 month and 3 months later.
-Side effects of the drug were recorded during the entire period of observation of patients.
+Neuropsychological testing was aimed at identifying cognitive impairments such as memory, attention, concentration, mental performance, and psychomotor function impairments.
+Objective assessment of cognitive impairments was performed using a set of neuropsychological tests.
+Mental state was determined using the MMSE (mini mental state examination), the 10-word test, the Isaac test, and the 3A33O-ZCT test at the beginning of therapy, after 1 month, and after 3 months.
+Side effects of the drug were recorded throughout the entire observation period.

-MRI of the brain was performed by patients in the hospital to confirm the presence of an ischemic or hemorrhagic stroke in the anamnesis.
+MRI of the brain was performed on patients in hospital to confirm the presence of a history of ischemic or hemorrhagic stroke.

-In patients of both groups, vascular events developed against the background of AH, cardiac rhythm disturbances, diabetes mellitus, atherosclerosis.
-There were no statistically significant differences between the groups for these indicators.
+In patients of both groups, vascular events developed against the background of hypertension, cardiac arrhythmias, diabetes mellitus, and atherosclerosis.
+No statistically significant differences were found between the groups for the above indicators.

-In the main group of cognitive impairments, hemorrhagic stroke was observed in 4.5% of cases, ischemic stroke in 22.7% of cases, lacunar conditions in 18.2% of cases, with the consequences of hemorrhagic stroke in 9.1% of cases, the consequences of ischemic stroke - in 31.8% of cases, against a background of chronic cerebrovascular accident of the 2-3rd degree - in 13.6% of cases.
+In the main group, cognitive impairment was observed against the background of hemorrhagic stroke in 4.5% of cases, ischemic stroke - in 22.7% of cases, lacunar conditions - in 18.2% of cases, in the presence of consequences of hemorrhagic stroke - in 9.1% of cases, consequences of ischemic stroke - in 31.8% of cases, against the background of chronic cerebrovascular accident of the 2nd-3rd degree - in 13.6% of cases.

-At admission, patients complained of weakness in the extremities with impaired motor functions in them, speech impairment (blur, blurred pronunciation of some sound combinations), dizziness, headache of various character and localization, aggravated by psychoemotional and physical stress, memory loss, attention disturbance, mood , impossibility to concentrate, quick fatigue, psychoemotional instability with a predominance of depressive background.
+Upon admission, patients complained of weakness in the limbs with impaired motor functions in them, speech impairment (slurred, unclear pronunciation of some sound combinations), dizziness, headaches of various nature and localization, increasing with psycho-emotional and physical stress, memory loss, impaired attention, mood, inability to concentrate, rapid fatigue, psycho-emotional instability with a predominantly depressive background.
 Some patients noted a disturbance in the rhythm of sleep, which became superficial, with frequent awakenings.

-Focal symptoms were represented by motor disorders: mono- and hemiparesis of varying severity, sensory disorders (hypoesthesia of pain sensitivity by mono- or hemitip), speech disorders (elements of motor aphasia, dysarthria), oculomotor disorders, decreased pharyngeal reflex; observed symptoms of cerebellar disorders (diffuse muscle hypotension, static-locomotor ataxia), oral automatism.
+Focal symptoms were represented by motor disorders: mono- and hemiparesis of varying severity, sensory disorders (hypesthesia of pain sensitivity by mono- or hemitype), speech disorders (elements of motor aphasia, dysarthria), oculomotor disorders, decreased pharyngeal reflex; symptoms of cerebellar disorders (diffuse muscle hypotonia, static-locomotor ataxia), oral automatism were observed.

-Evaluation of the dynamics of cognitive functions in patients with vascular events in the treatment with memantine hydrochloride was carried out with the help of MMSE.
-During the treatment, significant changes in the degree of cognitive impairment were noted.
+The dynamics of cognitive functions in patients with vascular events during treatment with memantine hydrochloride was assessed using MMSE.
+During treatment, reliable changes in the severity of cognitive impairment were noted.

-Evaluation of the state of long-term memory, fatigue, attention activity was determined using a test of 10 words.
-A large number of "superfluous" words indicate disinhibition or disorders of consciousness.
-When examining adults for the third repetition, the subject with normal memory usually reproduces correctly to 9 or 10 words.
-The memory curve may indicate a loss of attention, a marked fatigue.
-Increased fatigue is recorded if the subject immediately reproduced 8-9 words, and then each time less and less.
+The long-term memory, fatigue, and attention activity were assessed using the 10-word test.
+A large number of "extra" words indicates disinhibition or disorders of consciousness.
+When examining adults, by the third repetition, a subject with normal memory usually correctly reproduces up to 9 or 10 words.
+The memorization curve may indicate a weakening of attention, severe fatigue.
+Increased fatigue is recorded if the subject immediately reproduced 8-9 words, and then less and less each time.
 In addition, if the subject reproduces fewer and fewer words, this may indicate forgetfulness and absent-mindedness.
-In the main group of patients who received memantine hydrochloride before treatment, the results were significantly improved.
+In the main group of patients who received memantine hydrochloride before the start of treatment, the results improved significantly.

-In the control group, the improvement was not so pronounced.
+In the control group, the improvement was not as pronounced.

-With the help of a set of Isaac's tests on speech activity, the ability to reproduce word lists for 4 semantic categories was evaluated, the maximum result was 40 points.
-In the patients of the main group there was a decrease in the level of speech activity before treatment, after 3 months it reached the norm.
-In all patients there was a repetition of the same words, the use of words from other semantic categories.
+The Isaac speech activity test set was used to assess the ability to reproduce word lists in 4 semantic categories, the maximum result was 40 points.
+Patients in the main group showed a decrease in speech activity before treatment, after 3 months it reached the norm.
+All patients repeated the same words, used words from other semantic categories.

-In the proof-of-effect test, Zazzo, the speed of the task before the start of treatment indicated a decrease in concentration and performance in general; it increased by the 3rd month of treatment.
+In the Zazzo proofreading test, the speed of task completion before the start of treatment indicated a decrease in concentration and overall performance; it increased by the 3rd month of treatment.

-The obtained results testify to the effectiveness of the use of memantine hydrochloride in the complex therapy of cognitive impairment in patients with acute cerebral vascular events (2-3 years after the ONMC), their consequences (1-2 years after the ONMC).
+The obtained results indicate the effectiveness of memantine hydrochloride in the complex therapy of cognitive impairment in patients with acute (2-3 months after stroke) cerebral vascular events, their consequences (1-2 years after stroke).
 The use of memantine hydrochloride is safe and is not accompanied by pronounced side effects.
-It affects the central mediator processes, contributes to the regress of existing cognitive impairment, reduces the accompanying emotional-affective and behavioral disorders and improves the quality of life of patients.
+It affects the central mediator processes, promotes regression of existing cognitive impairment, reduces concomitant emotional-affective and behavioral disorders and improves the quality of life of patients.

-After the treatment, there were changes in the cognitive status of patients.
-The MMSE scores improved by an average of 4.5 points (up to 29.45 ± 0.19 points) in the main group and by 1.8 points (up to 27.44 ± 0.27 points) in the control group.
-No dynamics of symptoms of organic brain damage was observed.
-Some patients reported an increase in overall motor activity.
-In Isaac's test, repetitions of the same words stopped, the speed of the test was significantly increased in patients who received memantine hydrochloride.
-Also in the patients of this group, in the test of the proof sample of Zazzo, in all cases a significant increase in the rate of performance of the task and a reduction in errors were recorded, which indicates an increased concentration of attention and improved performance in general compared to the control group.
-The received results testify to high efficiency, good tolerability and rather long therapeutic effect of memantine hydrochloride.
+After the treatment, there were changes in the cognitive status of the patients.
+According to the MMSE scale, the indices improved by an average of 4.5 points (up to 29.45±0.19 points) in the main group and by 1.8 points (up to 27.44±0.27 points) in the control group.
+No dynamics of the symptoms of organic brain damage were observed.
+Some patients noted an increase in general motor activity.
+In the Isaac test, repetitions of the same words ceased, the speed of test performance increased significantly in patients receiving memantine hydrochloride.
+Also, in the patients of this group, in the Zazzo proofreading test, in all cases, a significant increase in the speed of task performance and a decrease in errors was registered, which indicates an increase in concentration and an improvement in performance in general compared to the control group.
+The obtained results indicate high efficiency, good tolerability and a sufficiently long-term therapeutic effect of memantine hydrochloride.

-Thus, the use of NMDA receptor antagonists is a valid and effective method for the complex treatment of cognitive impairment.
-Considering the complex nature of the action of memantine hydrochloride on cognitive functions, daily activity, emotional and somatic state, its administration to patients with cerebral vascular events can be recommended for widespread use.
+Thus, the use of NMDA receptor antagonists is a justified and effective method of complex therapy of cognitive impairment.
+Given the complex nature of the effect of memantine hydrochloride on cognitive functions, daily activity, emotional and somatic state, its administration to patients with cerebral vascular events can be recommended for wide use.

 You are reporting a typo in the following text: